 This block has been built to protect residents in the event of a fire, so do not automatically assume you must leave your flat.
 The emergency services will decide whether the building needs to be evacuated.
-If it does, use your front door & stairs.
+If it does, use your front door & stairs (unless the fire/smoke prevents this, in which case use the alternative means of escape).
+If you have an alternative means of escape this will be mentioned in the next section.